List of Jo Stafford compilation albums (2000–2009): Jo & Friends

+The Columbia Hits Collection

-The Columbia Hits CollectionThe Columbia Hits Collection is a 2001 compilation album of songs recorded by American singer Jo Stafford.
+The Columbia Hits Collection is a 2001 compilation album of songs recorded by American singer Jo Stafford.
 It was released by Corinthian Records on January 1, 2001.

+Candy

-CandyCandy is a 2001 compilation album of songs recorded by American singer Jo Stafford.
+Candy is a 2001 compilation album of songs recorded by American singer Jo Stafford.
 It was released by Proper Sales & Distribution on January 1, 2001.

+Haunted Heart

-Haunted HeartHaunted Heart is a 2001 compilation album of songs recorded by American singer Jo Stafford.
+Haunted Heart is a 2001 compilation album of songs recorded by American singer Jo Stafford.
 It was released by the X5 Music Group on January 1, 2001.